+Press QUICK DEFROST.

-Press Quick Defrost to select the Meat defrosting programme.
-The oven will starts automatically.
+The oven will start automatically.

 During defrosting your oven will "BEEP", at which point open the oven door, turn food over and separate to ensure even thawing.
 Remove any portions that have thawed or shield them to help slow down thawing.
-After checking close the oven door and press Start/Quick Start to resume defrosting.
+After checking close the oven door and press START to resume defrosting.